ooospooky/apple-accessories/README.md

 ### Planned Features

 - - [x] Integration of a test environment financial payment API to simulate a comprehensive shopping cart experience.
+- - [x] Optimization for mobile devices to ensure a seamless browsing experience on smaller screens.
 - Implementation of user authentication to enable members to access their order history.
-- Optimization for mobile devices to ensure a seamless browsing experience on smaller screens.

 ### Continuous Enhancements and Improvements